trimstray/nginx-admins-handbook/README.md

 Each second 10 users added to current users starting from 0 so in 100 seconds you will have 1000 users.
 When it reaches to the number of users, the statistic will be reset.

+Locust tries to emulate user behavior, it will pause each individual 'User' between `min_wait` and `max_wait` ms, to simulate the time between normal user actions.

+  > Each of tasks will be executed in a random order, with a delay of `min_wait` - `max_wait` between the beginning of each task.

 ###### Multiple paths

 ```python